Hero photograph

 Have you ever wondered why people act the way they do?
 What makes you different from your friends?
 What causes mental disorders?
 If you're interested in these questions, then psychology is the perfect subject for you!

-In this course, you'll learn about the different approaches to psychology, from the biological to the social.
-You'll also explore the ethical dilemmas of psychology, such as the use of deception in research as well as how psychology can be applied to sports psychology field and to forensic psychology field.
+In this course, you'll learn about the different approaches to psychology, from the biological to the psychodynamic and how they explain addiction.
+You'll also explore the ethical dilemmas of psychology, such as the use of deception in research as well as how psychology can be applied to the sports psychology and forensic psychology fields.
 Along the way, you'll be engaged in a variety of activities, such as group discussions, role-playing, and research projects.

 Entry Requirements: Nil